Best Subscription-free Smart Doorbell Cameras of 2026 - Top 5 Compared

 Smart features include AI-based detection for people, vehicles, and packages, along with customizable activity zones.
 The companion app is responsive and full-featured.
 Drawbacks include a somewhat bulky form factor necessitated by the large battery and a noticeable fisheye distortion in the video due to the extreme wide-angle lens, though this is a trade-off for the extensive coverage.
 For users seeking a high-functionality doorbell without long-term financial commitment, the Tapo D225 represents exceptional value and adaptability.

-4Eufy Security Video Doorbell S220 (Battery-Powered) - Best for Local Storage with a Dedicated Hub
+4Eufy Security Video Doorbell S220 - Best for Local Storage with a Dedicated Hub

 $109 - $130